bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Titanic/README.md

 ![](./.images/Screenshot-Titanic_Initial-15.png)

 Success!!!
-Sweet, Let's try grabbing a more meaningful file, like the /etc/passwd file.
+Sweet, let's try grabbing a more meaningful file, like the /etc/passwd file.
 We have to do a little guess work here, but there is a chance that the '/' directory should be about two or three steps up.
 Let's see if we can find it.

 ![](./.images/Screenshot-Titanic_Initial-16.png)